Updated May 19, 2020

-In light of these announcements and a Supreme Court decision expected between now and the end of June, we strongly recommend that you consider whether to apply now even if you’d be applying “early” for renewal, meaning earlier than 150 days before your current DACA expires.
+In light of these announcements and a Supreme Court decision expected between now and the end of June, we strongly recommend that you consider whether to apply now even if you’d be applying “early” for renewal, meaning more than 150 days before your current DACA expires.

 Considerations may include:

 - We can’t know for sure how USCIS’ office closures will affect the processing of DACA requests, but we expect this closure may affect the processing times for DACA renewals.
-You should consider submitting your application soon so it can arrive at a USCIS lockbox and begin the initial process.
+You should consider submitting your application soon so it can arrive at a USCIS lockbox and begin the process.

 - If you apply early, USCIS could deprioritize your application and, while you’re waiting for your case to be processed, the option to renew may end.
 If the option to renew ends due to the Supreme Court decision, USCIS may “grandfather in” already-accepted applications and continue processing them.